-Reading Eggspress builds reading and comprehension skills for children aged 7 to 13.
+Reading Eggspress builds reading and comprehension skills for children aged 7–13.

 The Reading Eggspress program offers a huge range of highly engaging resources that include reading comprehension lessons, motivational games and e-books.
 Reading Eggspress is a unique learning environment created to encourage children to keep reading and learning.

-The Reading Eggs and Reading Eggspress programs have been developed by a highly experienced team of teachers, educational writers, animators and web developers.
+The Reading Eggs, Reading Eggs Junior and Reading Eggspress programs have been developed by a highly experienced team of teachers, educational writers, animators and web developers.
+Reading Eggs Junior focuses on building pre-reading skills for toddlers.
 Reading Eggs focuses on an early reading curriculum of skills and strategies which are essential for sustained, reading success.
-Reading Eggspress is for olders students in grades 1 to 6, and focuses on building reading comprehension and other English language skills.
-Both programs completely support what children learn at school and will help to improve your child’s results.
+Reading Eggspress is for olders students in grades 2 to 6, and focuses on building reading comprehension and other English language skills.
+All three programs completely support what children learn at school and will help to improve your child’s results.

 My child is currently using Reading Eggs.
 Can they also use Reading Eggspress?